davidtchiu/davidtchiu.github.io/teaching/cs455/proj3.planning/index.md

 Caution: I recommend that the team comes to a consensus on the project vision, so that everyone is bought-in and invested equally.
 Project visions borne out of one or two students generally doesn't work well.
 Something like this has happened in the very recent past...
 A student was really into Pokemon cards.
 They convinced the rest of their team members to write a web app to organize all the Pokemon cards in the world, and so that users can manage which cards they own and even trade them and _battle_ each other.
 Other teammates didn't understand how the battles were played out, which was more complicated than they first thought, but went along with it anyway.
 The other members were never really invested enough to stay motivated to work on the project, and it didn't end well.

-#### Part 2: Project Proposal (2-3 pages)
+#### Part 2: Project Proposal (HTML)

-Please submit a short proposal with the following required elements:
+The proposal itself does not have to be long.
+I'm not expecting 10 pages here.
+It's more about getting together with your team and thinking through the features you want to support. **Create an HTML page** on your server with following required sections:

-- **Section I: Introduction** -- Describe your project briefly.
-Discuss your client's requirements and summarize why you believe a database solution is necessary.
+- **Section I: Introduction (suggested length: 2-3 paragraphs)** -- Describe your project vision.
+Explain the problem you're trying to solve, and why you believe a database solution is necessary.

-- **Section II: Product Features** -- Define 2-3 features per team member.
-Here are a few example use-cases for a package-shipping company:
+- **Section II: Product Features** -- Next, define 2-3 features per team member.
+Here are a few example features for a package-shipping company:

   - Feature 1: Users can login to our system with a username and password, which are both encrypted in the database.
 The login form has a checkbox option to "Remember me today."
 If this option is checked upon a successful login, the website will remember them for a 24-hour period (without requiring login if they leave and return to the site later).
 If not checked, the site will only remember them for a 1-hour period.
   - Feature 2: To provide added security, we will block out an account after 5 unsuccessful login attempts, after which the user must reset their password by following a link that is emailed to the addressed stored in the database for the given the username.